TheUltimateFoxOS/FoxOS/README.md

 ## Other make commands
 * `make clean`: clear all the built files.
-* `make debug`: build and debug using [https://deno.land/](deno).
+* `make debug`: build and debug using [deno](https://deno.land/).
 * `make run-dbg`: start a screen for QEMU so you can debug using gdb.

 ## Contributing
 Feel free to fix a bug, implement a feature or any other change you thing would be good.
-If you want to contact us, join our [https://discord.gg/qfYBHFWDcK](Discord), we are there to help with any question you may have.
-Or you can [https://github.com/TheUltimateFoxOS/FoxOS/issues/new/choose](create an issue).
+If you want to contact us, join our [Discord](https://discord.gg/qfYBHFWDcK), we are there to help with any question you may have.
+Or you can [create an issue](https://github.com/TheUltimateFoxOS/FoxOS/issues/new/choose).

 ## Running
 To run this OS, you can either use a VM or a bootable USB.
 See the building section for more info on how to build them.<br>